 The case for using ground source heat pumps increases each year with the decarbonisation of the grid.
 It also increases greatly for buildings that need cooling in the summer as well as heating in winter – because summer heat can be stored in the ground and then recycled back to the building in winter.

 The Government has a renewed focus on District Heating as a means to control carbon emissions.
-The best approach for saving carbon is to use a source side network with a heat pump in each building to extract heat from the network when its building needs heating in winter - and to reject heat when its building needs cooling in summer: joined-up heating and cooling.
+The best approach for saving carbon is to use a source side network with a heat pump in each building to extract heat from the network when its building needs heating in winter – and to reject heat when its building needs cooling in summer: joined-up heating and cooling: fifth generation heat networks.

-We look forward to seeing you at the GSHPA Stand at Futurebuild in 2019: Stand E224.
+We look forward to seeing you at the GSHPA Stand at Futurebuild in 2022.